brdbank/ippis-doc/README.md

 ## Headers

 The API requires basic authentication.
 Pass the authentication token in the header as Authorization.
+The username and password will be provided separately by the API provider (Minuza).

 ## Example Request